abriz97/R0_simulations/README.md

 - `report_simulations.Rmd` contains the code to run the simulation experiments.
 - `real_data.R` containst the code to run the analysis on COVID data.
+- `sensitivity_subexponential.Rmd` contains the code to run the sub-exponential growth sensitivity analyses.
 - `methods.R` contains helper functions that fit different methods for the estimation of $R_0$.
 - `generate_simulations.R` makes use the `simulation.R` script to generate simulated epidemic curves, save them in the data folder and visualise them

 #### `data`

--  `sims_BP` contains epidemics simulated via a Branching Process
+-  `sims_BP.rds` contains epidemics simulated via a Branching Process
+-  `sims_SEIR.rds` contains epidemics simulated using a stochastic SEIR model
--  `sims_SEIR` contains epidemics simulated using a stochastic SEIR model
+-  `sims_SEIR_subexp.rds` contains epidemics simulated using a stochastic SEIR model with non-linear incidence
 -  `time_series_covid19_confirmed_global.csv` contains official COVID-19 incidence data from the Johns Hopkins University